 What should I wear?

 It is usually necessary to ask you to remove some items of clothing to expose your back for examination and treatment.
-For your comfort you may wish to wear loose clothing such as tracksuit bottoms (leggings for women) or shorts so you can be examined and treated without removing these.
+For your comfort, and to avoid embarrassment, you may wish to wear loose clothing such as tracksuit bottoms (leggings for women) or shorts so you can be examined and treated without removing these.

-If you have any special concerns over what you need to wear or will be asked to remove please contact the clinic before your consultation or ask when you first enter the consulting room.
+If you have any special concerns over what you need to wear or what items of clothing you may need to remove please contact the clinic before your consultation or ask when you first enter the consulting room.

 If you wish you can ask for a chaperone or bring a friend or relative to you consultation.